 Unprocessed pseudogenes still have their exon structure because they are produced as a result of gene or genomic duplication.
 As a consequence they often appear in a cluster with their active parent genes (e.g. histones, olfactory receptors).
 They may actually be single exon, if their parents are single exon or have a single exon CDS.
-If the parent is a single exon gene (e.g. olfactory receptor) and the prospective pseudogene has a slightly 5' or 3' truncated CDS compared to other family members, check for missing or truncated domains to determine pseudogene status.
+If the parent is a single exon gene (e.g. olfactory receptor) and the prospective pseudogene has a slightly truncated 5' or 3' CDS compared to other family members, check for missing or truncated domains to determine pseudogene status.
 These instances always occur in clusters and the pseudogenes are unprocessed because they arose from genomic duplication, not retrotransposition.
 By definition, pseudogenes that occur in a cluster with other family members (coding or pseudo) are unprocessed pseudogenes.
+Where possible annotate the proper exon boundaries.
+The easiest way to do this is to build the model based on mRNA homology (because it is easier to see the splice sites and the alignment shown is splice site aware) and then trim the ends to the extent of the protein coverage.